mapbox/mbtiles-spec/1.3/spec.md

     CREATE TABLE tiles (zoom_level integer, tile_column integer, tile_row integer, tile_data blob);

+It is common to create an index for this table:

+    CREATE UNIQUE INDEX tile_index on tiles (zoom_level, tile_column, tile_row);

 #### Content

 The tiles table contains tiles and the values used to locate them.